Aidbox/examples/aidbox-subscriptions-to-kafka/README.md

 ## Demo

 A deployed and configured [Aidbox](https://subscriptions.hz.aidbox.dev/) instance with [Kafka](https://kafka-ui-subscriptions.hz.aidbox.dev/) is available for you to explore how Aidbox's SubscriptionTopic works.
-The SubscriptionTopic in Aidbox is set up to send `QuestionnaireResponse` events in the `completed` and 'amended' status to Kafka.
+The SubscriptionTopic in Aidbox is set up to send `QuestionnaireResponse` events in the `completed` and `amended` status to Kafka.

 To try it out: